Skip to content

 Major Funds

 A governmental fund or enterprise fund reported as a separate column on the basic fund financial statements.
-Major funds are funds whose revenues, expenditures/expenses, assets or liabilities (excluding extraordinary items) are at least 10 percent of corresponding totals for all governmental or enterprise funds and at least 5 percent of the aggregate amount for all governmental and enterprise funds for the same item.
+Major funds are funds whose revenues, expenditures/expenses, assets or liabilities (excluding unusual or infrequent items) are at least 10 percent of corresponding totals for all governmental or enterprise funds and at least 5 percent of the aggregate amount for all governmental and enterprise funds for the same item.
 Only agencies that require an outside audit opinion use major funds.
 Major funds for the state of Texas are only used at the ACFR level.
 If agency officials believe any other governmental or enterprise fund is particularly important, that fund may be reported as a major fund.

-Management’s Discussion and Analysis (MD&A)
+MD&A – Management’s Discussion and Analysis

 Measurement Date